 Key audit matters How our audit addressed the key audit matter we have relied upon on the appointed actuary's certificate in this regard.
 Valuation of Investments The carrying values of Investments represents more than 80% of total assets as disclosed in the Financial Statements which are to be valued in accordance with accounting policy framed as per the extant regulatory guidelines.
 The valuation of all investments should be as per the investment policy framed by the Company which in turn should be in line with IRDAI Investment Regulations and Preparation of Financial Statement Regulations.
-The valuation methodology specified in the regulation is to be used for each class of investment The classification and valuation of these investments is considered to be one of the matters of material significance in the Financial Statements due to the materiality of the total value of investments to the Financial Statements The Company performs an impairment review of its investments periodically and recognizes impairment charge when the investments meet the trigger/s for impairment provision as per the criteria set out in the investment policy.
-Further, the assessment of impairment involves significant management judgement Provision for bad & doubtful debts residuals.
-To ensure that the valuation of investments and impairment provision considered in the Financial Statements is adequate, we have performed the following procedures: Reviewed the manner in which the investments have been made by the Company to ensure that the investments are in accordance with Regulation of Investments as stated in the IRDAI guidelines Tested the management oversight and controls over valuation of investments Independently test-checked valuation of quoted and unquoted investments Reviewed the Fair Value Change Account for specific investments Reviewed the basis of provisions accounted in respect of non-performing investments and ensured that the provision meets the IRDAI guidelines Reviewed and assessed the adequacy with respect to management assessment of impairment charge on investments outstanding at the year end.
-(Including Government Receivables), outstanding premium and agent balances:
+The valuation methodology specified in the regulation is to be used for each class of investments is considered to be one of the matters of material significance in the Financial Statements due to the materiality of the total value of investments to the Financial Statements The Company performs an impairment review of its investments periodically and recognizes impairment charge when the investment provision as per the criteria set out in the investment policy.
+Further, the assessment of impairment involves significant management judgement To ensure that the valuation of investments and impairment provision considered in the Financial Statements is adequate, we have performed the following procedures: Reviewed the manner in which the investments have been made by the Company to ensure that the investments are in accordance with Regulation of Investments as stated in the IRDAI guidelines Tested the management oversight and controls over valuation of investments Independently test-checked valuation of quoted and unquoted investments Reviewed the Fair Value Change Account for specific investments Reviewed the basis of provisions accounted in respect of non-performing investments and ensured that the provision meets the IRDAI guidelines Reviewed and assessed the adequacy with respect to management assessment of impairment charge on investments outstanding at the year end.
+(Including Government Receivables), out elating to receivables from other insurance companies tstanding premium and agent balances: "Dues from Other entities carrying The audit procedures performed by us included the following: "Outstanding premium" amounting to INR 39,338 ('000) (net of provision of INR 45,522 ('000) in relation to premium due from Central Government, State Government and others).
+Evaluation and testing of controls over the recording, monitoring and ageing of outstanding premium, Agents' Balances and due from other entities carrying on insurance business Evaluating the adequacy of the process of reconciliation followed by the Company with respect to SS BATUBOIS